trailblazer/trailblazer.github.io/gems/operation/index.md

 Operations decouple the business logic from the actual framework and from the persistence layer.

-This makes is really easy to update or swap the underlying framework or ORM.
+This makes it really easy to update or swap the underlying framework or ORM.
 For instance, operations written in a Rails environment can be run in Sinatra or Lotus as the only coupling happens when querying or writing to the database.

 ## Testing Operations